Eating With Old Silverware

 If the alloy on your silverware is lead, that could be a problem.
 However, old hallmarked silver is seldom alloyed with lead.

-For instance, sterling silver is alloyed with copper, which does not negatively affect the body.
+For instance, sterling silver is alloyed with copper, not negatively affecting the body.

 Consuming silver itself is not harmful.
-In fact, people in many countries around the world consume food that is decorated with silver leaf.
+People in many countries worldwide consume food that is decorated with silver leaf.

 On the other hand, silver salts can be dangerous when consumed.